jessicabeyer/cleanBDfile/README.md

 library(cleanBDfile)
 ```

-As an example, we can look at an example xls file containing Batch Analysis results
+As an example, we can look at an example xls file containing Batch Analysis results, included within the cleanBDfile package.

 ```
 batchAnalysisResults <- system.file("extdata","exampleFC.xls", package="cleanBDfile")